Sterling steady as focus turns to BoE, ECB

 safe-haven demand."

-The BoE is expected to add 50 billion pounds to the 325
+The BoE holds a policy meeting on Thursday and is likely to

+top up 50 billion pounds to the existing 325 billion pounds of

 WEAK ECONOMY